 This will help with both tiredness and low moods.
 Make sure there’s enough protein in your diet due to its essential role in muscle growth and repair.
 Avoid processed meats that are high in cholesterol.

-Eat foods with a low glycemic index that include whole grains, high-fiber vegetables, nuts, and healthy oils such as olive oil.
+Eat foods with a low glycemic index, including whole grains, high-fiber vegetables, nuts, and healthy oils such as olive oil.
 Try to incorporate at least 5 portions of a variety of fruit and veg into your daily diet.
-Besides, don’t skip breakfast as a healthy, balanced breakfast will help keep you going until lunchtime.
+Besides, don't skip breakfast, as a healthy, balanced breakfast will help keep you going until lunchtime.
 Lastly, cut down on sugar.

 Follow your individual BetterMe nutrition plan for the best results.